I don’t believe in gurus. But if I did, my guru would be Stephen Cope.

 This makes the Gita extremely important for our world right now, and I am glad to see that it is showing up in corporate offices.
 The Gita appears to be replacing the Art of War.
 I got very interested in Patanjali and the Yoga Sutras probably because of my experience as a psychotherapist and psychologist.

 STEPHEN: Right.
 The Yoga Sutras come out of two lines in philosophy in the Indian subcontinent.
-One comes out of the Sankhya scripture of the 7th and 8th century BCE, and then there was this other line that eventuated out of Hinduism and the Gita, a much more social kind of philosophy, that eventuated in the Brahmans, the caste system, the poetry, the Upanishads.
+One comes out of the Sankhya scripture of the seventh and eighth century BCE, and then there was this other line that eventuated out of Hinduism and the Gita, a much more social kind of philosophy, that eventuated in the Brahmans, the caste system, the poetry, the Upanishads.

 STEPHEN: That does not surprise me, because Trungpa was one of the first guys to transmit Eastern teachings into American culture, and is still extremely influential.
 He was hugely influential on me.
 That’s what I ran into.